Supply your cat with appropriate ‘scratchers’ so they have surfaces where they can exhibit their normal scratching behavior.

 Location is very important.
 Cats often stretch or scratch when they wake up, so place one near your cat’s sleeping area.
 Important things to keep in mind:

 - If your cat is scratching on furniture or carpet, do not punish her.
-Instead, pay attention to your cat’s position and the texture of the material when she scratches to help identify better choices of scratching posts for your cat.
+Instead, pay attention to your cat’s position and the texture of the material when she scratches.
+This can help you figure out better choices of scratching posts for your cat.

 - Place the scratching post next to the furniture your cat is scratching.